MAS Issues Revised Guidelines on Licensing, Registration and Conduct of Business for Fund Management Companies

 - FMC is considered part of a group if it is a subsidiary or associate company of the group or is owned by common individual shareholders.

-Waystone has an expert team, experienced in obtaining licenses for LFMCs, VCFMs and RFMCs in Singapore.
-We offer advice on the appropriate set up and structure required in order to fulfill MAS prerequisites before submitting an application to MAS.
+Waystone Compliance Solutions has an expert team, experienced in obtaining licenses for LFMCs, VCFMs and RFMCs in Singapore.
+We offer advice on setting up fund management companies as well as the structure required in order to fulfill MAS prerequisites before submitting an application to MAS.

 We provide support from the initial application to ongoing compliance post-approval, including internal audit as required.
 Please reach out to us for an initial discussion or to find out more about the services we offer.